KILTprotocol/ProofCheck/README.md

 ## Rolling your own verifier

+### Real coins and testing coins

+The KILT blockchain with real coins and real attestations is called Spiritnet.
+This example by default uses a testing blockchain called Peregrine, [more details on this below](#production-configuration).
+This documentation uses the term “coins” to refer to the coins on both blockchains.

 ### One-time steps

 Some steps only need to be done once.
 Those scripts do not have to be a part of your application, and you can run them inside this repository.
 You have first to perform the steps above to build the code.

-The first thing your verifier will need is some KILT coins on a payer KILT account.
-They will be needed to pay for storing on the blockchain its own DID with several keys.
+The first thing your verifier will need is some coins on a payer blockchain account.
+They will be needed to pay for storing on the blockchain the verifier’s DID with several keys.
 The account and each key will be defined by a secret 12-words mnemonic.
 A mnemonic can be generated using this command:

 ```shell
 node -e "console.log(require('@polkadot/util-crypto').mnemonicGenerate())"